charybdeide/alexandra-casapu/README.md

         - are the from/to accounts intuitively marked?
         - is it possible/easy to correct mistakes - e.g. edit the amount/accounts selected?
         - can I undo? - does it work?
-        - choose a different date - ok/cancel
+    - :one: choose a different date - ok/cancel
-        - validations on the sum
+    - :one: validations on the sum
         - negative/0/numbers with decimals?/very small/very large
         - see if there are validations in regards to a total sum available - can I define how much I have in an account? can I transfer more then I have in it?

 - Hamburger menu item - opens a menu:
   - :one: is it easy to navigate between the menu items?